 Account means an account required to access and/or use certain areas and features of Our Site;

 Personal data means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Site.
-This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (GDPR);
+This definition shall, where applicable, incorporate the definitions provided under the UK General Data Protection Regulation (the UK GDPR);

 ENGYS/We/Us/Our means (i) ENGYS Ltd., a company registered in England and Wales under 6936178, whose registered address is 1 The Green, Richmond, Surrey, TW9 1PL, UK and whose main trading address is Studio 20, Royal Victoria Patriotic Building, John Archer Way, London, SW18 3SX, UK, and (ii) all its subsidiary companies: